harryyoud/spress-blog/content/posts/2016-12-29-building-lineageos.md

 - a reasonable knowledge of the command line
 - 8GB+ RAM
 - Dual-core+ CPU
-- Lots of disk space (~50GB for the actual source code, ~30GB per device)
+- Lots of disk space (~50GB for the actual source code, ~30GB per device and however much you want for cache)
 - 10mbps+ internet (if you want to get *anything* done)
 - sudo privileges